Starfish-develop/Starfish/README.md

 * Has a writer class variable that can be set, which has a write_to_FITS() method

 # Test battery

+Test that 0 stellar convolution works OK, for both stellar_convolve and instrument_convolve pyFFTW wisdom and planning flags (might not be necessary for grid creation, but for actual model, perhaps)

 Round out Interpolator tests